Mastering Vocabulary Word Walls in Secondary ELA

 The more students are exposed to or hear a word aloud, the better.
 In fact, according to a study by Neuman and Wright (2014), only 20% of students who heard a word three times remembered it.
 They found that after 24 repetitions of the word, the majority (80%) of students successfully remembered what it means.

-Ideas to prompt students to talk about words:
+Ideas to prompt students to talk about vocabulary:

-The repetition of words might seem unnecessary when you start practicing them like this, but students will remember the words and terms the more you deal with the words.
+The repetition of words might seem unnecessary when you start practicing them like this, but students will remember the terms the more you deal with them.
+Once your vocabulary word walls in secondary ELA are established, walking to them and starting a discussion will become natural.

 Write the words.